 In reputable Prior Learning Assessment (PLA) programs, college credit is awarded for demonstrated knowledge and skills that are comparable to what might be learned in a relevant college course.
 For example, there is no course in “How Janice Raised Her Kids,” however there are many college-level courses in Theories of Parenting, Sociology of the Family, Child Development, and the like.
 PLA requires that students think beyond their personal experiences of when, how and what they’ve learned, and translate what they know through the language of the academic area most relevant to the subject.

-Read more from the Council of Adult and Experiential Learning (CAEL) about all the different kinds of PLA programs available to adult college students.
+Read more from the Council of Adult and Experiential Learning (CAEL) about all the different kinds of PLA programs available to adult college students, and the Standards used by reputable PLA Programs.
 Also, here is a recent (2011) CAEL report about the average number of credits students in PLA programs earn.